What is Position in GD&T?

 Position tolerancing is critical because:

-- It Ensures Fit and Functionality: For example, holes that hold fasteners must align with corresponding components.
+- It Ensures Fit and Functionality: For example, holes that must align for a fastener to fix corresponding components.
 Positional tolerance ensures they do so reliably, even with minor manufacturing variations.

 - It Reduces Ambiguity: Position eliminates the “stacking” of tolerances often associated with linear dimensions by defining acceptable limits in 3D space.